 Modules (file) Procedures Sections

-npc_soil_processes (npc_soil_proc.f90) crop cources fertilizer
+npc_soil_processes (npc_soil_proc.f90) crop_sources fertilizer

-crop_sources plant residues
+plant residues

 local_diffuse_source rural household diffuse

 source

-npc_surfacewater_processes (npc_sw_proc.f90) add_diffuse_source_to_local_river rural household diffuse source
+npc_surfacewater_processes add diffuse source to local river rural household diffuse

+(npc_sw_proc.f90) add_diffdSc_3odfCe_to_local_ffVef source

 Vegetation and soil surface processes

 The CropData.txt file contains information on the various crops that are simulated.
 Each soil type-land use class (SLC-class) can have a main crop and a secondary crop.
 To reduce the number of SLC-classes in a simulation the individual crops with similar properties are brought together in a grouped crop (e.g. row crops).
 In CropData.txt there is information such as the amount of fertilizer, manure and crop residues introduced into the soil for different crops in different regions.
 The file also provides coefficients for nutrient uptake capabilities.